General practice residency in dentistry

 - students or graduates of ADA accredited dental schools,

-- successfully passing Part 1 of the National Boards,
+- successfully passing the Integrated National Dental Board Examination (INDBE)

 - three Professional Evaluation Forms (PEFs) from dental school faculty, and